SAP-samples/abap-cheat-sheets/34_OO_Design_Patterns.md

 ## Singleton

 - Used to restrict external users from instantiating a class.
-- As above, this is typically achieved by using the `CREATE PRIVATE` addition in a class definition, preventing object creation outside the class.
+- This is typically achieved by using the `CREATE PRIVATE` addition in a class definition, preventing object creation outside the class.
 A factory method, often a static method, then provides users with an instance of the class.
 The singleton pattern ensures only one instance per class within an internal session.
 - Example of a predefined ABAP class: `CL_IXML_CORE`.

 <br>